TeoMendoza/3D-Brawler/README.md

 ## Game Premise

-A fast-paced, skill-based free-for-all brawler where up to 8–12 players clash in chaotic arenas.
-The game emphasizes **mechanical skill and decision-making**, but remains **non-punishing** thanks to quick respawns.
+3D Brawler is a fast paced, skill driven free-for-all brawler where up to 8-12 players clash in chaotic arenas.
+The game emphasizes mechanical precision and decision making, while remaining non-punishing thanks to rapid respawns.
 This balance encourages players to take risks, push aggressive plays, and create constant moments of excitement.

-While combat is grounded in **realistic physics**, the variety of abilities and movement options ensures unpredictable and chaotic battles.
-Players must learn not only how to outplay their opponents, but also how to adapt to the shifting pace of the arena.
+Matches are scored competitively, with each player’s rank determined by a blend of factors: kills, damage dealt, kill streaks, survival time, and more.
+This scoring system rewards diverse playstyles, whether dominating through raw eliminations, consistently applying pressure, or mastering survivability.
+Victory isn’t just about landing the final blow, but about excelling across multiple dimensions of combat.

+While the fighting is grounded in realistic physics, variety comes not only from abilities and movement options but also from the arenas themselves.
+Each environment shapes battles differently, creating new opportunities for positioning, improvisation, and surprising comebacks.
+Players must learn to outplay opponents while also adapting to the shifting dynamics of the stage, ensuring every match feels unpredictable, chaotic, and skillful.

 ---